Yaser-alshoibi/ESP_STP_AP/README.md

 <br>

-# Storing SSIS and Password
+# Storing SSID and Password

 Storing WiFi settings in flash memory of the ESP has some advantages and disadvantages:
 - The ESP will remember and try to connect to the network automatically after restarting the ESP and will run in AP mode only if the network is not available.